sashas777/magento2-testing-framework/README.md

 ## Magento 2 Testing Framework
-Based on Magento 2 OOTB test suite.
-Optimized for single module tests
+Magento 2 static/unit testing framework for single modules tests

 ## Installation
 To use within your Magento 2 project you can use: